 Cara has worked as a Recreation Therapist (CTRS) for the past 17 years, and is the founder and facilitator of Low Cost AVL Area Happenings.
 It was initially started in 2014 to help a small group of Veterans find affordable leisure alternatives and has since expanded to assist the WNC community.
 She has a Bachelor’s Degree from Eastern Illinois University in Recreation Administration, Therapeutic Recreation, and Psychology.
 While working on her degree, she worked and volunteered with multiple non-profit organizations.
 Since a young age, it has been her passion to help others.
 Whether that happens through giving her time, donating to an important cause, or connecting someone with a person or resource that can meet the need, she is ready and willing.
 While she loves her career, her dream job is to someday be a full-time volunteer.
 She currently volunteers with Heart of Horse Sense, Blue Ridge National Heritage Area, and Asheville Humane Society.
 Cara has lived in the Asheville area since 2008.
 While born and raised in Northern Illinois, she has had a love for the Blue Ridge Mountains for years and is thankful to now call it home.

-Carolina Robles, Board Member
+Stephanie Kelley, Board Member